Accessing Snowflake Open Catalog Iceberg Tables via External Catalog

 Step 2: Create an External Table

-Create an external table to map tables in Snowflake Open Catalog:
+Create an external table to map the table in Snowflake Open Catalog:

--- Create external table mapping to the table in Snowflake Open Catalog (table name must match) CREATE EXTERNAL TABLE IF NOT EXISTS `czcustomer` USING ICEBERG CONNECTION snow_opencatalog;
+-- Create external table mapped to the table in Snowflake Open Catalog (names must match) CREATE EXTERNAL TABLE IF NOT EXISTS `czcustomer` USING ICEBERG CONNECTION snow_opencatalog;

 Step 3: Verify and Query

--- View table structure DESC EXTENDED `czcustomer`; -- Query data SELECT * FROM `czcustomer` LIMIT 10;
+-- View table schema DESC EXTENDED `czcustomer`; -- Query data SELECT * FROM `czcustomer` LIMIT 10;

-• External table names must exactly match the source table names in Snowflake
+• The external table name must exactly match the source table name in Snowflake

-• Currently only lowercase table names are supported
+• Only lowercase table names are currently supported

 • Table name conversion is not supported